So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 They say there's not a submission of corruption in the IRS investigation.

-We we did everything we could there.
+We did everything we could there.

 They'll say anything to you.

-And the tragic part is for Americans who actually believe in speaking the truth, liberty, the Constitution, limited government, they're getting away with it.
+And the tragic part is, for Americans who actually believe in speaking the truth, liberty, the Constitution, limited government, they're getting away with it.

 They are getting away with it.

-No criminal sanction, and on top of that, no political sanctions against them.
+And on top of that, no political sanctions against them.

-Well, maybe we can stop that.
+Maybe we can stop that.

 Maybe it's time we stop that.